BitBurrow/BitBurrow.github.io/docs/hub.md

 ## Introduction

-BitBurrow is a set of tools to help you set up and use a VPN server anywhere--at your parents' house, an office, or a friend's apartment.

-BitBurrow has two major components--an app and a hub. ...
+This page will help you set up a BitBurrow hub.
+For an introduction, see [BitBurrow overview](index.md).

 ## What you will need